William Henry Donald: Xi'an Incident

-In order to force the issue to establish a united front against the Japanese invasion, Young Marshall Zhang Xueliang kidnapped Generalissimo Chiang Kai-shek in the infamous Xi'an Incident.
-Donald was the special envoy to Xi'an sent by Madame Chiang to negotiate for Chiang's release.
+In order to force the issue to establish a united front against the Japanese invasion, Young Marshall Zhang Xueliang kidnapped Generalissimo Chiang Kai-shek in what became known as the Xi'an Incident.
+Donald was the special envoy to Xi'an sent by Soong Mei-ling to negotiate for Chiang's release.
 He played a pivotal role in convincing his old friend Zhang Xueliang and the CCP to release Chiang.
 After several rounds of negotiations, Chiang was released to a plane bound for Nanjing escorted by Zhang.
 When the plane arrived in Nanjing, Zhang was immediately arrested and was incarcerated, staying in prison in China and, later, Taiwan, for more than fifty years.
 Chiang Kai-shek recorded in his diary that Zhang Xueliang "denied having known beforehand of the revolt and tried soothingly to argue with his chief".

 Later life

-Donald left Chiang Kai-shek's headquarters at Chungking in May 1940, after a disagreement with the generalissimo over Chinese policy towards Germany.
+Donald left Chiang Kai-shek's headquarters at Chongqing in May 1940, after a disagreement with the generalissimo over Chinese policy towards Germany.
 At this time, the British ambassador described him as a "garrulous old man".
 However, in early 1942, after touring the Pacific in 1940–41, he set out, at Madame Chiang's request, to return to China.

 The Japanese invaders in China had dubbed Donald "the evil spirit of China" for his role in advising the Chinese government in their efforts against the invasion.
 They had offered growing rewards for his capture, dead or alive.
 Once they had almost got him, when Zero fighters attacked his plane over China—but his pilot escaped into a cloud bank.
 In February 1945, it turned out that they had held him for more than three years, without knowing it was him, in one of the Manila prison camps.
 Donald had been a prisoner since February 1942, when the Japanese arrested him at Manila when he was on his way back to China from New Zealand via the Philippines.
 During his captivity, he had used a false name.

 After a brief visit to New York City in 1945, Donald returned to Shanghai, where he died in 1946.
 He was farewelled in a state funeral by the government of the Republic of China.
 As he lay dying in 1946, Donald dictated his recollections to Earl Albert Selle, who produced a biography called Donald of China.

 A collection of his correspondence between 1942 and 1946 is held by Columbia University Library.

 Donald Place, in the Canberra suburb of Gilmore, is named in his honour.